FZJ-JSC/JUBE/docs/tutorial.rst

    >>> jube result bench_run --exclude number_pat number_pat_en number_pat_de

 The specified columns are hidden not only in the output, but also in the results file.
-Both options can be given on the command line, and only the columns included in '--select' and not '--exclude' will be displayed.
+Both options can be given on the command line, and only the columns included in ``--select`` and not ``--exclude`` will be displayed.

 This was the last example of the basic *JUBE* tutorial.
 Next you can start the :doc:`advanced tutorial <advanced>` to get more information about including external sets, jobsystem representation and scripting parameter.